marcus-rk/counter-project/README.md

 * **reset()**: Resets the counter to zero.
 * **checkColorUpdate()**: Determines the background color based on the counter's value and updates the theme via setTheme().
 * **setTheme(theme)**: Changes the CSS theme of the page based on the provided theme name.

-## Demo
-Open in new tab or window: https://marcus-rk.github.io/counter-project/